dan-tee/BulletMap/README.md

 Architecture
 ============

-We will have a Rails Backend with a json API, a web frontend and mobile apps using PhoneGap.
-The HTML templates will use Moustache.
+We will have a NodeJs backend with a json API, a web frontend and mobile apps using PhoneGap.
+For HTML templates, we will use Moustache.